-The Chief Executive Officer of the Council is responsible for the preparation of the financial report that gives a true and fair view and have determined that the basis of preparation described in Note 1 to the financial statements is appropriate to meet the requirements of the Northern Territory of Australia Local Government (Accounting) Regulations 2008, and is appropriate to meet the needs of the members.
+The Chief Executive Officer of the Council is responsible for the preparation of the financial report that gives a true and fair view and have determined that the basis of preparation described in Note 1 to the financial statements is appropriate to meet the requirements of the Northern Territory of Australia Local Government Act 2008 and Northern Territory of Australia Local Government (Accounting) Regulations 2008, and is appropriate to meet the needs of the members.
 The Chief Executive Officer is also responsible for such internal control as the Council determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.